Updated: Jan 12

 Another plus is that they stay on!
-Like glue.
-Defiantly not budging, and the bottoms are not too revealing either, so no wondering north in those wipeouts.
+Like glue, not budging.
+The bottoms are not too revealing either, so no wondering north during those wipeouts.
 The patterns are pretty psychedelic and out there, personally I am a fan!

 The only downsides I can think of is that I do get a bit of chaffing under the arm with a couple of the tops, I think that this is potentially because the sides come up a little too high on me; so this may not affect everyone.
-The other downside of this particular bikini is; there are a lot of straps, so if you are a tanner, it’s not for you.
+The other downside of this particular bikini is; there are a lot of straps, so if you are looking for a nice tan, it’s not for you.

 Monique leggings are really great, seriously flamboyant patterns and nice fabric.
 I feel it is a little thick for my liking to surf in but great for yoga, I have a lot of love for these!